 My Photogems are created in two ways.
-One way involves traditional darkroom printing of my black-and-white photo onto the stone (essentially using the gemstone instead of photo paper).
-The other is creating a Polaroid picture of the image, then through several steps, transferring only the silver emulsion layer of the Polaroid onto the gemstone.
+One involves traditional darkroom printing of my black-and-white photo onto the stone (essentially using the gemstone instead of photo paper).
+The other is an "emulsion lift" of a Polaroid photograph, then transferring this delicate silver layer with the image onto a gemstone.

 but I also use petrified wood and marble tiles.